Meet Our Fellows

 “Further development and enhancement of organisational skills”

-Geoffrey summed up the fellowship as “most importantly it gives you time to explore a different skill set in medicine.
-It provides you with time to pursue different educational interests and helps you shape your future career which is vital if you are to remain in this industry for 30 years +”.
-He has subsequently done an MD and is pursuing a career in medical education.
+Geoffrey summed up the fellowship by saying “it gives you time to explore a different skill set in medicine.
+It provides you with time to pursue different educational interests and helps you shape your future career which is vital if you are to remain in this industry for 30 years”.
+He has subsequently completed an MD and is pursuing a career in medical education.